denniskb/hy475/assign4_mapping/README.md

 ![raycasting expl](raycast.png)

-*An object (a heart) is approximated via a [signed distance field (SDF)](https://en.wikipedia.org/wiki/Signed_distance_function): Positive values represent (empty) cells outside of all objects, negative values represent (occupied) cells inside objects/obstacles. (not depcited) The cells do not merely store the sign, but the exact distance from the cell center to the closest boundary.
+*An object (a heart) is approximated via a [signed distance field](https://en.wikipedia.org/wiki/Signed_distance_function) (SDF): Positive values represent (empty) cells outside of all objects, negative values represent (occupied) cells inside objects/obstacles. (not depcited) The cells do not merely store the sign, but the exact distance from the cell center to the closest boundary.
 A ray is cast from the observer (the depth sensor in our case) through each pixel and the SDF is probed until a sign change is observed.
 The last two samples are linearly interpolated based on the stored values and the exact distance is reported.*

 You can see the SDF that I'm using [here](https://github.com/denniskb/hy475/blob/master/docs/assign4/sdf.png) which I pre-computed in Matlab.
 The raycasting code is surprisingly simple and can be found [here](https://github.com/denniskb/hy475/blob/master/docs/assign4/index.html#L256).
-In practice you'd have to implement this yourself as you will use the raycasted depth to align it with the observed one, which will serve as an extra input to your EKF and improve your location estimation (in addition to using sensors, wheel encoders, etc.).
+In practice you'd have to implement this yourself as you will use the raycasted depth to align it with the observed one, which will serve as an extra input into your EKF and improve your location estimation (in addition to using sensors, wheel encoders, etc.).

 **How is the red boundary between occupied and free cells calculated?**